 Skin cancer statistics

-- In 2011 there were 2,209 deaths from malignant melanoma skin cancer in the UK.
+- There were 2,209 deaths from malignant melanoma skin cancer in the UK in 2011.

-- In 2010 around 100,000 people were diagnosed with non-melanoma skin cancer and in 2011 there were 585 deaths from non melanoma skin cancer.
+- Around 100,000 people were diagnosed with non-melanoma skin cancer in 2010 and there were 585 deaths from non melanoma skin cancer in 2011

-The latest statistics available for skin cancer are; incidence 2010, mortality 2011, and survival 2005-2009.
+The latest statistics available for skin cancer in the UK are; incidence 2011, mortality 2011 and survival 2005-2009 (malignant melanoma only as survival data for non-melanoma skin cancer are not currently published).
 Find out why these are the latest statistics available.

-We would like to acknowledge the essential work of the National Cancer Registration Service (part of Public Health England) and the Office for National Statistics in England, and the cancer registries in Wales, Scotland and Northern Ireland.
+We would like to acknowledge the essential work of the National Cancer Registration Service (part of Public Health England) and the Office for National Statistics in England, and the cancer registries in the United Kingdom and Ireland Association of Cancer Registries.
 Population-based cancer data has been collected in most regions of the UK since the early 1960s, and without this cancer registration system there would be no incidence or survival statistics.

 Question about cancer?
 Contact our information nurse team